Angela L. Batterson

 New York, NY 10281 V-CARD

-She is a frequent speaker and has recently covered topics as unitranche, agreements among lenders in workouts, and the practical impact on recent revisions to Section 956 of the Internal Revenue Code.
+She is a frequent speaker and has recently covered topics as NAV facilities, unitranche, agreements among lenders in workouts, and the practical impact on recent revisions to Section 956 of the Internal Revenue Code.
 Angie is the past chair of the State Bar of Georgia UCC Committee and has extensive experience in all areas of asset-based lending, with respect to both domestic and cross-border transactions.
 She is also very active in women's initiatives within the New York finance community.

 Angie has been included in The Best Lawyers in America since 2020 for Banking and Finance Law in New York.